Ambulance staff to go on 24-hour strike in May and June

 The HSE does not recognise the PNA or its Nasra branch as a representative body for ambulance personnel.

-The HSE has said ambulance personnel are well represented through agreed industrial relations processes,” a spokesman said.
+The HSE has said ambulance personnel are well represented through agreed industrial relations processes.

 “The National Ambulance Service recognises Siptu, Unite and Forsa for staff in the service.
-In particular Siptu is the recognised trade union for front-line staff.”
+In particular Siptu is the recognised trade union for front-line staff,” a spokesman said

 The HSE said “recognition of other associations or unions would undermine the positive engagement that exists and would impair good industrial relations in the National Ambulance Service”.

+The Minister for Health Simon Harris said it was regrettable that the PNA/NASRA had taken the decision to escalate their dispute.
+“The HSE will continue to ensure patient safety through robust contingency planning.”

-Separately the PNA said talks are set to get underway next Tuesday in an attempt to resolve a dispute involving pay and recruitment and retention of psychiatric nurses.
+Separately the PNA said talks are set tobegin next Tuesday in an attempt to resolve a dispute involving pay and recruitment and retention of psychiatric nurses.

 Psychiatric nurses suspended a planned campaign of industrial action in February at the same time as the Irish Nurses and Midwives Organisation (INMO)